 Although, it is recognised that this is a sustainable location it is important that car parking levels are sufficient to avoid overspill and on-street parking.
-Parking provision has been increased on the site from those originally proposed and it is now considered that the parking levels can be supported based on the nature of the accommodation (i.e. later living units which will generate lower levels of car ownership and will be controlled by an age restriction).
+Parking provision has been increased on the site from those originally proposed and it is now considered that the parking levels can be supported.

 It is important that the delivery of highway improvements on the Cumberland Street corridor can still be implemented should this development be approved.
-The provision of a new pedestrian/cycleway within the site is welcomed as it provides additional space for the highway improvements to be made to Cumberland Street and its omission would not enable the delivery of any additional affordable housing.
+The provision of a new pedestrian/cycleway within the site is welcomed as it provides additional space for the highway improvements to be made to Cumberland Street.